dineshkummarc/timebox/readme.md

 Timebox
 =======

-Timebox is a simplistic time loggin tool.
+Timebox is a simplistic time logging tool.

 Requirements